jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Intro/task.md

     }
 ```

-##### Listing 16-2: Saving a JoinHandle from thread::spawn to guarantee the thread is run to completion
+##### Saving a JoinHandle from thread::spawn to guarantee the thread is run to completion

 Calling `join` on the handle blocks the thread currently running until the thread represented by the handle terminates. _Blocking_ a thread means that thread is prevented from performing work or exiting.
-Because we’ve put the call to `join` after the main thread’s `for` loop, running Listing 16-2 should produce output similar to this:
+Because we’ve put the call to `join` after the main thread’s `for` loop, running this code should produce output similar to this:

 ```text
     hi number 1 from the main thread!